shalinichahar/expense-management/README.md

 # expense-management
+This application consists of PostgreSQL, Express, React and Node.js.
+Developed a full-stack web application with CRUD operations.

+# Getting Started
-*npm start- for front-end
+*npm start- for frontend
 *nodemon server.js for backend

-*login with-

-email: pop@gmail.com

-password: pop
+*login with email: pop@gmail.com , password: pop for better UI experience.

 # Why use PostgreSQL?